siddharth177/vocab-list/README.md

 ```

 ### Contributing
-Contributions are welcome!
+Contributions are welcomed!
 To contribute:
 1. Fork the repository.
 2. Create a new branch for your feature/bug fix.
 3. Commit your changes and create a pull request.